 In addition to professional therapy, it’s a good idea to have a toolbox of self-help tips at your disposal, so that you can cope with panic and minimise your exposure.
 Try the following strategies:

-- Regular relaxation practice such as mindfulness, meditation or yoga to help combat stress in your life
+- Do regular relaxation exercises such as mindfulness, meditation, or yoga to help combat stress in your life.

-- Deep breathing exercises to help with hyperventilation and to calm yourself down in anxious situations
+- Practise deep breathing exercises to help with hyperventilation and to calm yourself down in anxious situations.

-- Avoid artificial stimulants known to provoke panic attacks in some people, such as alcohol, caffeine, and nicotine
+- Avoid artificial stimulants known to trigger panic attacks in some people, such as alcohol, caffeine, and nicotine.

 For a detailed overview, as well as a look at some of the evidence-based approaches to treating panic disorder, you may find this fact sheet from Anxiety UK useful.